StephenDataStax/dsbank-coreandsearch/searchdemo.md

 # Prior to demo:

 1. Per the narrative, move the user with the MOVE USER button.
-Move the user to the West Palm/Miami FL region.
+Move the user to the city portion of West Palm/Miami FL region.
 Note: place the user in a city location for the search to work.

 # Demo: